A full review of the Dynamic Neural Retraining System (DNRS)

 The community forum lets you connect with others and get inspiration.

-Unlike the program itself, which is user friendly, it takes some patience to navigate.
 You can request access to the forum after 30 days and show confirmation that you have fully completed the online or DVD program.
 In the forum, you can connect with DNRS practice buddies* if you want to.
+I remember the free forum being clunkier than other parts of their website, but it may have been updated.

-*Update April 2021: There is now a premium forum membership for $10/month where you can get access to guided visualizations and more.
+*Update April 2021: There is now a premium forum membership for $10/month where you can get access to guided visualizations, inspiration, and more.

 An in-person seminar you must apply to (on-hold due to the global situation)

-You can apply to attend one of their in-person seminars (on hold during this time).
-These are held at various locations in the US, Europe, and Canada for people who have completed the online or DVD program to get a more in-depth experience.
+These seminars held at various locations in the US, Europe, and Canada for people who have completed the online or DVD program to get a more in-depth experience.
 They find hotels that use friendly cleaning products and cater to current dietary requests.
 The cost is around $3200 or so, depending on location.

 *What’s are practice buddies?

-I went through quite a few though and stuck with 1 awesome buddy.
+I went through quite a few (don’t continue with a buddy out of guilt if you don’t vibe with them) and stuck with 1 awesome buddy.
 He sticks to the DNRS rules, and has really makes the five senses come alive in his visualizations.
 Every Monday morning, we take each other to a new adventure from backyard BBQs, African safaris, whale watching in Vancouver, surfing, mountain lakes, Italy, wake-surfing, beautiful hikes, Antarctica, the South Pacific, the Indian Ocean, you name it.
 I swear he researches the breeds of penguins and the landmarks.

 One concept of DNRS explains how the limbic system can subconsciously scan the environment for danger and make associations to protect us.